gentoo-mirror/menelkir/README.rst

 Menelkir Overlay
 ================

-This is a overlay with a bunch of software not available in Funtoo repositories
+This is a overlay with a bunch of software not available in Gentoo repositories

 There's ebuilds maded by myself and other gathered from the internet and maded some personal modifications.
-The follow repositories was used:
+The follow repositories was used (sorry if I forgot something):

 :Abendbrot: https://github.com/stefan-gr/abendbrot/
 :Raiagent: https://github.com/leycec/raiagent/